wordofwarning/wordofwarning.org/current/2015-haphazard/timed/index.md

 **Liz Clarke | *My Inflatable One***
 A cross between a rubbery, exploding, all ages 'sewing bee' and an odd, deconstructed, cabaret encounter… At times spectators, at times involved, the audience share in a collective experience.
 Part mundane, part spectacle, part wonderment — this encounter charts the quest for *Bigger!
 Better!
 More!*, all told through the medium of balloons and silly soundtracks.

 Liz's performance practice is mostly body-based, exploring the boundaries between live art, theatre and cabaret, between gender, and between reality and dream-scapes.
-Shows include *I Tattooed My Baby* (she didn’t) and *Cannonballista*, a dark human cannonball show (she did), as well as many durational and shorter cabaret works.
+Shows include *I Tattooed My Baby* (she didn't) and *Cannonballista*, a dark human cannonball show (she did), as well as many durational and shorter cabaret works.

-Image Credit: Toaster in the Bath [www.lizclarke.org](http://www.lizclarke.org) | [@LizGClarke](http://twitter.com/LizGClarke)
+<small>Image Credit: Toaster in the Bath</small>
+[www.lizclarke.org](http://www.lizclarke.org) | [@LizGClarke](http://twitter.com/LizGClarke)
 ![picture](.jpg)